 return chunks.filter((_, i) => authorized[i]);

-Row-level security (RLS) is the gold standard for data access control because enforcement happens at the database layer.
-The application — or in this case, the agent — physically cannot read rows it shouldn't see.
-There's no "forgot to add the filter" failure mode.
+Row-level security pushes enforcement down to the database layer.
+The agent — or the application — physically cannot read rows it should not see.
+There is no "forgot to add the filter" failure mode, because the filter is not in the application code.

-PostgreSQL has supported RLS since version 9.5, and it's the cleanest implementation for RAG pipelines that use pgvector or Supabase.
-You define policies that reference the current user's role or session variables, and the database automatically appends the filter to every query.
-The agent never constructs the filter itself — it just queries, and the database handles the rest.
+PostgreSQL has supported RLS since 9.5, and it is the cleanest fit for RAG pipelines running on pgvector or Supabase.
+Define policies that reference the current user's role or session variables and the database appends the filter to every query automatically.
+The agent never constructs the filter itself.
+It just queries.

-Supabase takes this further with their RAG-specific pattern: each document chunk is stored with an owner_id column, and the RLS policy checks the authenticated user's JWT claims against the row[5].
-When combined with their Edge Functions for the agent runtime, you get end-to-end permission propagation from the user's browser to the vector search to the LLM context.
+Supabase pushes this further with their RAG-specific pattern: each chunk carries an owner_id column, and the RLS policy checks the authenticated user's JWT claims against the row[5].
+Combined with Edge Functions for the agent runtime, you get end-to-end propagation from the user's browser to the vector search to the LLM context.
+Identity does not get dropped on the floor, because the database refuses to do work without it.

 ALTER TABLE document_chunks ENABLE ROW LEVEL SECURITY;

--- Policy: users see only chunks from documents they own or that are shared
+-- Users see chunks they own or that are shared with them

 CREATE POLICY "Users read own or shared chunks"